Connect with others who understand.

 1. Treat Alzheimer’s Underlying Cause

-Alzheimer’s disease is thought to be caused by an abnormal buildup of proteins in the brain.
+Alzheimer’s disease is thought to be caused, in part, by the abnormal buildup of proteins in the brain.
 These protein clumps are known as beta-amyloid plaques and interfere with how neurons (brain cells) communicate.
 Researchers have developed drugs that remove amyloid plaques to treat Alzheimer’s disease.

-The U.S. Food and Drug Administration (FDA) has approved three beta-amyloid therapies for treating the root cause of Alzheimer’s disease:
+The U.S. Food and Drug Administration (FDA) has approved two beta-amyloid therapies for treating the root cause of Alzheimer’s disease:

-Aducanumab, lecanemab-irmb, and donanemab-azbt are given as intravenous (IV) injections.
-Potential side effects include headache, increased fall risk, allergic reaction, and bleeding or temporary swelling in the brain.
+Lecanemab-irmb, and donanemab-azbt are given as intravenous (IV) injections.
+Potential side effects include:

 2. Address Dementia Symptoms